|BASIC CARE FOR A PYGMY GOAT

 They should be vaccinated annually and wormed quarterly.

 ALWAYS Check with your vet first to set up a program that is best for you and your animal.

 Goat hooves grow rapidly so they should be trimmed as often as needed to prevent them from

 becoming cracked, bent or infected. (see the NPGA website for illustrated instructions)

-A livestock dust or liquid pour on for cattle works well.
-A medicated shampoo or lice and tick powder
+parasites A livestock dust or liquid pour on for cattle works well.
+A medicated shampoo or lice

-cute game when they are small, as they get older they will become more aggressive and hard to
+fun and cute game when they are small, as they get older they will become more aggressive

-pets especially around small children.
-A goat with horns is also very hard on your fencing.
-Not only
+better pets especially around small children.
+A goat with horns is also very hard on your

-more secure and do better in pairs.
-If you choose to only have one, please be sure to spend as much
+much more secure and do better in pairs.
+If you choose to only have one, please be sure to

 Pygmy Goat Basic Owners Manual